-CrowdStreet reports that, since inception and the passing of the Title III component of the JOBS Act, it has funded over 300 projects with 270 sponsors, totaling north of $500 million in investments.
+CrowdStreet reports that, since inception and the passing of the Title III component of the JOBS Act, it has funded over 580 projects with 270 sponsors, totalling north of $2.8 billion in investments.

 In June 2018 the company secured $8 million in Series B funding.

-Online, crowdfunded commercial real estate investment was non-existent ten years ago.
+Online, crowdfunded commercial real estate investment was non-existent fifteen years ago.
 The Great Recession and the JOBS Act Title III crowdfunding provisions created this market virtually overnight.

 Savvy entrepreneurs rushed into the space, sensing an opportunity to provide real estate investment opportunities to investors looking to get a slice of historically healthy real estate returns.

 While the market is still relatively young, entrepreneurs are taking notice of the interest on both the investor and developer sides.